The 1st International Paget's Awareness Day

 The Paget's Association declared the 11th January to be International Paget’s Awareness Day to raise awareness of Paget’s disease, both throughout the UK and internationally.
 We would like to thank everyone who got involved.
-Scroll down for details of events that took place on the day, a competition and photos.
-We will be adding to this as information comes in!
+Scroll down for details of events that took place on the day and photos.

-The main event was held at the James Paget University Hospital in Great Yarmouth.
-YOU CAN NOW WATCH A RECORDING OF THE WEBINAR by following this link.
+The main event was a live broadcast (webinar) held at the James Paget University Hospital in Great Yarmouth on the 11th January 2019.
+YOU CAN WATCH A RECORDING OF THE WEBINAR by following this link.

 Support from Brandon Lewis MP

 The webinar was a fantastic opportunity to showcase the new clinical Guideline for the ‘Diagnosis and Management of Paget’s Disease of Bone in Adults’. - follow this link for details.

 A retired surgeon from the James Paget NHS Foundation Trust, Mr Hugh Sturzaker MBE, spoke eloquently about the life of Sir James Paget, who was born 205 years ago, on the 11th January 1814, in a house in South Quay, Great Yarmouth.
 Today, a blue plaque marks his birthplace.
 Sir James Paget was the first to describe several conditions, including Paget’s Disease of Bone.
 He was surgeon to Queen Victoria, and indeed, one of the most respected surgeons and pathologists of his time.
 The Paget’s Association is proud to have Sir James Paget’s great, great grandson, Sir Henry Paget, as a Patron and was pleased that he could attend the event in Great Yarmouth.